How do you stack up? Do a Posture Check Using Any Digital Camera.

 - If your head is far forward of that line, you may have a posture distortion called Forward Head Posture (FHP)

 - Is the line running through the center of your hip?
-If not, it may be time to work towards StrongPosture™.
+If not, it may be time to work towards StrongPosture®.

-File the Self Check & Grab Your Calendar!
+File the Self Check & Mark Your Calendar.

 - Date and file your posture picture where you can find it.
-This is an important baseline to reference and compare.
+This is an important baseline to use for later comparison.

-- Mark your calendar to check your posture at least every 6 to 12 months.
+- Mark your calendar to check your posture at least every 3 to 6 months.

-- During your next check note any improvement or decline.
+- During your next check look for any improvement or decline.

-- If you're beginning the online course 7 Weeks Stronger be sure to take a posture picture at the beginning and the end of the program.
+- If you're beginning the online course 7 Weeks to StrongPosture® be sure to take a posture picture at the beginning and the end of the program.
 Seeing big improvements is a great motivator and will remind you to incorporate your posture exercise program into daily habits.

 There are easy steps to improve posture.
 Find out more under Self-Help